AutopilotPi/AutoPilotPi-Hardware/README.md

 So in this project, I design a special SBC, which is just for PX4 or some other autopilots to run on linux.
 For now, allwinner V3s is choosed as the soc to do this.

+## why to run PX4 on linux?

+As you can see the chip shortage recent years because of COVID-19.
+Comparing the MCU(like stm32F4XX) and linux SOCs, porting the software between linux SOCs is much easier obviously.
+Though for now, running PX4 on linux is not widely adopted and there are still a few problems, I think it's worth to do so.

 ## why V3s?
 - package is easy for hand soldering.(EQFP-128)
 - internal dram, easy for layout.